Our mission is to honor the groundbreaking work and talent that push the boundaries of creativity.

 Each year, the CLIO Awards appoints top creatives from around the world to ten distinct CLIO Juries.
 Juries are comprised of individuals whose own work epitomizes the vanguard in their respective fields, thus ensuring that each juror has a profound understanding of the global market’s ever-evolving dynamics and industry innovations.

 CLIO’s judging process is known for its democratic and nonpolitical approach to recognizing creative excellence.
-Fewer than 10% of submissions survive the first round to make the CLIO Shortlist, from which juries re-evaluate the work to determine Gold, Silver and Bronze statue winners.
-Less than 3% of all entries receive a statue, and less than 1% receive the coveted Gold CLIO.
+Fewer than 20% of submissions, within a medium, survive the first two rounds, from which juries re-evaluate the work to determine Gold, Silver, Bronze statues, and Shortlist winners.
+Less than 5% of all entries receive a statue, and less than 1% receive the coveted Gold CLIO.
 Each jury also has the option of awarding CLIO’s highest honor, the Grand CLIO, to one truly exceptional piece of work in each medium from the chosen Gold statue winners.

 Founded by Wallace A. Ross in 1959, the program’s name originates in Greek mythology, where CLIO was the muse of history, the recorder of great deeds, the proclaimer and celebrator of accomplishments, and a source of inspiration and genius.
 Originally conceived to honor American advertising, the CLIO Awards expanded in 1965 to include international work and today receives more than 10,000 entries annually, 65% of which come from outside the US.